frwd-1/Wash-Trade-Detector/README.md

 The Sybil Defender monitors transactions for all supported chains via the Forta SDK and node operators on the Forta Network.

-I) agent.ts - handles transactions initially and runs them through a series of high-level functions that will check Sybil typologies including Airdrop Farming and Wash Trading b.
+- agent.ts - handles transactions initially and runs them through a series of high-level functions that will check Sybil typologies including Airdrop Farming

 ## Supported Chains